 We help in other ways at the school as well, such as parking cars at events; assisting with set construction, if needed for the school productions; and cleaning up after dances and other school functions.

 Become involved at the level that your time and talents allow but become involved!
 Being a part of the Fathers’ Club is a great way to make new friends and to build lasting memories of your daughter’s time here at Villa.
+Interested in volunteering?
+Click here.
 For more information, please contact VJMfathersclub@vjmhs.org.

 A Villa tradition for more than four decades, the Mother-Daughter Tea is our largest fundraiser and is held every October.
 This event is hosted by the Sophomore parents and includes a tribute to Senior moms; a fashion show featuring the latest in formal attire, modeled by members of the Sophomore Class; as well as an opportunity to win many beautiful gift baskets and fabulous raffle items.

 Freshman Parents: Beginning in November of your Freshman year, we begin the process of building the leadership team to coordinate all responsibilities of the Tea.
 Check "This Week at Villa" for important sign-up information for all of the various committees required to run this successful event.
-In order for a Sophomore student to model in the 2019 Mother-Daughter Tea fashion show, her parent or guardian must become an active member of a Tea committee as a Sophomore parent.
-Please contact Anita Wagner at email@example.com if you are interested in becoming a Chairperson of the Mother-Daughter Tea.
+In order for a Sophomore student to model in the Mother-Daughter Tea fashion show, her parent or guardian must become an active member of a Tea committee as a Sophomore parent.
+Interested in volunteering?
+Click here.
+Please contact Connie Whalen at email@example.com if you are interested in becoming a Chairperson of the Mother-Daughter Tea.

-Every year, on the first Monday in May, the Guild hosts the Annual Golf Outing, our spring fundraiser.
+Every year, the Guild hosts the Annual Golf Outing fundraiser.
 The day consists of lunch, 18 holes of golf, cocktail hour, hors' d'oeuvres, and dinner.
 There are hole-in-one and driving contests that test your skill and offer you the chance to win prizes, cash, and even a car!

 We are in need of volunteers to help with the ad book, golfer attendance, and procurement of sponsorships and gift donations, or to help out on the day of the event.
 Planning meetings start the end of September.
-Contact VJMfathersclub@vjmhs.org to be part of this fun event.
+Interested in volunteering?
+Click here.
+Contact VJMfathersclub@vjmhs.org for more information about this event.